-41. 514 U.S. 725, 115 S.Ct.
+^{41.
+514} U.S. 725, 115 S.Ct.
 1776, 131 L.Ed.2d 801 (1995).

-42. Ibid. at 1781[emphasis added].
+^{42.} Ibid. at 1781[emphasis added].
 See the discussion of minimum floor area requirements beginning on page 18.

-43. Ibid. at 1782.
+^{43.} Ibid. at 1782.

-44. Any local or state licensing must be consistent with the Fair Housing Act.
+^{44.} Any local or state licensing must be consistent with the Fair Housing Act.
 Joint Statement of the Department of Housing and Urban Development and the Department of Justice, State and Local Land Use Laws and Practices and the Application of the Fair Housing Act (Nov.
 10, 2016) 13.

-45. For example, the U.S. Congress has recognized and sanctioned the recovery communities that operate under the auspices of Oxford House.
-Oxford House maintains its own procedures and its own licensing requirements for community residences not covered by state licensing.
+its own licensing requirements for community residences not covered by state licensing.
 If there is no governmental or quasi-governmental body that requires licensing or certification for a particular type of community residence and no level of government has sanctioned it, then the heightened scrutiny of a special exception is warranted so the city can make sure that the residents of a proposed community residence are protected.

 The State of Florida does not require licensing or certification of recovery residences.
-Instead, in 2015, the state established voluntary certification for recovery residences.
-The state statute required the state's Department of Children and Family Services to approve at least one credentialing entity by December 1, 2015.
-The department named the Florida Association of Recovery Residences as a credentialing entity.
+Instead, in 2015, the state established voluntary certification for recovery residences.46 The state statute required the state's Department of Children and Family Services to approve at least one credentialing entity by December 1, 2015.47 The department named the Florida Association of Recovery Residences as a credentialing entity.
 As §397.487 mandates, the association promulgates and administers requirements for certifying recovery residences and established procedures for the application, certification, recertification, and disciplinary processes.
-It has established a monitoring and inspection compliance process, developed a code of ethics, and provided for training for owners, managers, and staff.
-The state established are certification of the state of the st
+It has established a monitoring and inspection compliance process, developed a code of ethics, and provided for training for owners, managers, and staff.48

-As the state statute requires, the operator of a proposed recovery residence must submit with its application and fee a policy and procedures manual that includes job descriptions for all staff positions; drug-testing requirements and procedures; a prohibition of alcohol, illegal drugs, and using somebody else's prescription medications; policies that support recovery efforts; and a good neighbor policy.
-Each certified recovery residence must be inspected at least once a year for compliance.
+As the state statute requires, the operator of a proposed recovery residence must submit with its application and fee a policy and procedures manual that includes job descriptions for all staff positions; drug-testing requirements and procedures; a prohibition of alcohol, illegal drugs, and using somebody else's prescription medications; policies that support recovery efforts; and a good neighbor policy.49 Each certified recovery residence must be inspected at least once a year for compliance.
 The certification process allows for issuance of provisional certification so the home can open.
 Actual certification is issued only after the home has been inspected and residents and staff interviewed after the home has been in actual operation for a specific length of time.